darsh10/split_encoder_pointer_summarizer/README.md

 The dataset for training this model can be found here https://drive.google.com/open?id=1aOMEUksFpZwJDtQcgsrJ0rjC7nO2J1kr.

-(Download and upload the config file accordingly)
+(Download and edit the config file to the path of the train, val, test and vocab files.)

 ______________________________________________________________________________________________________________________________